TiffanyNwanne/Period-Health-Insights/README.md

   - Regular: Cycle length between 25 and 35 days
   - Irregular: Any other value
 - **Query Logic:**
   - Classified cycles based on the above range using a `CASE` statement.

+SELECT User_ID,
+       Cycle_Length,
+       CASE
+         WHEN Cycle_Length BETWEEN 25 AND 35 THEN 'Regular'
+         ELSE 'Irregular'
+       END AS Cycle_Category
+FROM dataset;

 ---